mgoldsmith1/Loyola-Virtual-Exchange/README.md

 ## Frequently Asked Questions (FAQ) ##
 * What is the Loyola-Virtual-Exchange?
-   - _Loyola-Virtual-Exchange is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies._
+   - _Loyola-Virtual-Exchange is an open source exchange simulator that uses the FIX Protocol._

 * Which software license is Loyola-Virtual-Exchange licensed under?
    - _Loyola-Virtual-Exchange is licensed under the GNU General Public License v3.0.
 Refer to the license document for more information._